meinto/custom-hook-best-practices/README.md

 ## Why?

-If you don't beware of the above methods, it could trigger unwanted `useEffect` calls and unnecessary rerenderings which could effect the performance of your app.
+If you don't beware of the above methods, it could trigger unwanted hook calls like `useEffect`, when you use the result of your custom hook in the dependencies of another hook.
+Also it could trigger unnecessary rerenderings which could effect the performance of your app.